jamesturk/filesystem-lab/README.md

 At any point you may type `python3 check.py` **within this directory** and you will see a description of your progress.

 Tips:

 - Do not rush through to the "brute force" solution, consider what keyboard shortcuts, globs, etc. will be helpful.
 The goal is to gain familiarity with the terminal.
-- Run `python check.py` after each step to ensure that you didn't miss anything.
+- Run `python3 check.py` after each step to ensure that you didn't miss anything.

 ## Part 0: Explore `files/`

 Take a look at the `files/` directory provided.
 Use `ls`, `cd`, and `cat` to examine the files.

-You should discover that there are files about animals, planets, and computer scientists all mixed up.
+You should discover that there are files about animals, planets, and comets all mixed up.

 Our goal today is going to be reorganizing these files.